Ann Richards (singer): Stan Kenton and Capitol Records

-1962 - 1982
+1962–1982

 By 1962, Richards was in demand at jazz clubs all over the country, including Playboy Clubs, due to her pictorial in the magazine.
 Her Atco release, Ann, Man!, was an album of bluesy, sexual songs, backed by trumpeter Jack Sheldon and guitarist Barney Kessel.

 In 1963, Richards continued to have professional success, opening for George Shearing on a tour of Japan.
 In June 1963, she appeared on the syndicated Ray Anthony Show as a featured artist.
-That same year, she obtained a regular singing engagement at The Losers jazz club in Hollywood.
+That same year, she obtained a regular singing engagement at the Losers jazz club in Hollywood.
 Her next release was a live album recorded for Vee-Jay Records, Live...at "The Losers".
 It sold disappointingly.
 As rock & roll grew in popularity, singers like Richards were becoming passé.
 In March 1964, Richards appeared as a musical guest on The New Steve Allen Show.
 In 1965, she had a brief cameo as a bar patron in Angel's Flight, a lesser known B-movie for which she also sang the title song.
 After this time, her singing career never regained the traction she enjoyed in the late 1950s and early 1960s.

 By the mid-'70s, Richards had become the resident singer in the lounge of the upscale Hotel Bel-Air in Los Angeles, backed by pianist Bud Herrmann.
-Film critic Rex Reed said that "She performed half a set seated at my table, with a mic in one hand and a scotch in the other", and added that "she sang like a dream."
+Film critic Rex Reed said that "She performed half a set seated at my table, with a mic in one hand and a scotch in the other", adding that she "sang like a dream."
 Her last major singing tour was in Japan in December 1981.
 She had lost her regular singing engagement at the Hotel Bel-Air after coming home from Japan and was in serious financial straits due to her second husband's financial dealings.